Mariah Lee

-Mariah Allison Lee (born June 30, 1996) is an American professional soccer player who plays as a forward for Vancouver Rise FC in the Northern Super League.
+Mariah Allison Lee (born June 30, 1996) is an American former professional soccer player who played as a forward.

 Club career

 OL Reign

 Lee made her NWSL debut in the 2020 NWSL Challenge Cup on July 8, 2020.

 FC Nordsjaelland

 Lee transferred from Celtic to Danish club, FC Nordsjaelland in August 2021 for the 2021/22 season.
 In August 2022 the club announced her departure to Sporting Club Huelva.

 Adelaide United

 In October 2023, Lee joined Australian club Adelaide United.
 In May 2024, the club announced Lee's departure.

 DC Power

 She began 2024 with FC Olympia in the USL W League.

 In July 2024, Lee was announced as a member of the inaugural roster for DC Power of the USL Super League.
 Lee and DC mutually agreed to terminate her contract with the club in February 2025.

 Vancouver Rise

 On February 6, 2025, Vancouver Rise announced they had signed Lee ahead of the inaugural Northern Super League season.